shyrodgau/imbraw2dng/README.md

 To avoid the red spot from the start, use a bigger aperture (smaller number) or combine the standard PDLC matte with a Fresnel screen from I'm Back or a Canon EG-xxx screen.

 ![darktable sample agains red circle](https://github.com/shyrodgau/imbraw2dng/blob/master/helpstuff/darktable_redcircle.png?raw=true "darktable sample agains red circle")

+**How does it work?**

+DNG is a TIFF-like format and consists mainly of constant data around the original image scanlines.
+The data varies depending on width, height (they are noted explicitly and there are a lot of offsets depending on the data length) and filename (for the OriginalRawFilename tag) of the image.
+If the date from the ImB filename looks valid, tags (EXIFTAG_DATETIMEORIGINAL, TIFFTAG_DATETIME) are added for that.
+If it is from a MF ImB then the Color Filter Array is different.